telerik/maui-docs/upgrade/overview.md

 ## Upgrade from Trial to Commercial

-If you have purchased a license and you need to migrate from the trial package to the licensed version:
+If you have purchased a license and you need to migrate from the trial package to the licensed commercial version of the product:

 1. Make sure that you have a NuGet feed source with the version you want to upgrade to.
 This is usually the Telerik NuGet Feed (on [Windows]({%slug telerik-nuget-server%}) or [MacOS]({%slug telerik-nuget-server-mac%})), but you can also use a local feed from the [MSI installer]({%slug maui-getting-started%}) or [PKG installer]({%slug install-pkg%}) or [ZIP archive]({%slug download-product-files%}).